-Rebennack began recording as far back in 1957 and released his first single under his own name, “Storm Warning,” in 1959.
+Rebennack began recording as far back as 1957 and released his first single, "Storm Warning," under his own name in 1959.
 As much as he loved New Orleans, he moved to Los Angeles in 1962, joining an exodus of local musicians who left town after a new district attorney began cracking down on clubs and nightlife in an effort to curb vice.
 Working in L.A. with producer Harold Battiste, a fellow Crescent City expatriate, he created the character of Dr. John the Night Tripper, a voodoo sorcerer and healer.
-His first album, Gris-Gris, masterfully evoked the mystical spirit of back-alley voodoo in a musical setting of otherworldly “N’Awlins” swamp funk, and it meshed perfectly with the age of psychedelia in which it was released.
+His first album, Gris-Gris, masterfully evoked the mystical spirit of back-alley voodoo in a musical setting of otherworldly “N’Awlins” swamp funk.
+It meshed perfectly with the age of psychedelia in which it was released.
 Dr. John cut this startling release during unused session time for a Sonny and Cher album, as that duo had become involved in a movie project.
-Such cuts as “I Walk on Gilded Splinters” and evoked a late-night, back-streets netherworld of ritual and mystery.
+Such cuts as “I Walk on Gilded Splinters” evoked a late-night, back-streets netherworld of ritual and mystery.
 The album remains a unique achievement in the realm of popular music, a touchstone to a world that few even knew existed.

-Gris-Gris was followed by three more albums in the same vein: Babylon, Remedies and The Sun, Moon & Herbs.
+Gris-Gris was followed by three more albums in the same vein: Babylon (1969), Remedies (1970) and The Sun, Moon & Herbs (1971).
 The last of these was intended to be a three-record set, each reflecting a different time of day.
 Some sessions were conducted in England, with such musicians as Eric Clapton and Mick Jagger participating.
 However, because of technical and budgetary issues, it was pared down to a single album.

 This paved the way for a pair of albums, In the Right Place (1973) and Desitively Bonnaroo (1974), that carried his career to the next level.
 Both were made in collaboration with Allen Toussaint and the Meters, longtime stalwarts of the New Orleans scene.
 “Right Place, Wrong Time,” from In the Right Place, became a Top Ten hit that spent nearly half a year on the chart.
 The album’s other hit single was “Such a Night,” which Dr. John performed at the Band’s The Last Waltz farewell concert.

-In the late Seventies, he moved to New York and worked with producer Tommy LiPuma and lyricist Doc Pomus, resulting in the albums City Lights and Tango Palace.
-In the early Eighties he made his first solo piano recordings (Dr. John Plays Mac Rebennack and The Brightest Smile in Town).
-He ended the decade with In a Sentimental Mood, an album of standards that reunited him with LiPuma.
+In the late Seventies, he moved to New York and worked with producer Tommy LiPuma and lyricist Doc Pomus, resulting in the albums City Lights (1978) and Tango Palace (1979).
+In the early Eighties he made his first solo piano recordings (Dr. John Plays Mac Rebennack, 1981, and The Brightest Smile in Town, 1983).
+He ended the decade with In a Sentimental Mood (1989), an album of standards that reunited him with LiPuma.

-Beyond his vast discography as a recording artist, the list of sessions on which he’s played for others is lengthy and impressive enough to merit his induction into the Rock and Roll Hall of Fame as a sideman, too.
+Beyond his vast discography as a recording artist, the list of sessions on which he has played for others is lengthy and impressive enough to merit his induction into the Rock and Roll Hall of Fame as a sideman, too.
 Dr. John’s bottomless sessionography includes releases by Maria Muldaur, Johnny Winter, Buddy Guy and Junior Wells, Van Morrison, the Band, Frank Zappa, Ringo Starr, Canned Heat, the Rolling Stones and countless others.
-He’s even done well for himself as a jingle writer, tinkling the ivories on funky-sounding commercials for Levi’s blues jeans and Popeye’s Chicken.
+He has even done well for himself as a jingle writer, tinkling the ivories on funky-sounding commercials for Levi’s blues jeans and Popeye’s Chicken.

 For more than three decades Dr. John has been a perennial performer at the New Orleans Jazz and Heritage Festival.
 He has also become an unofficial spokesman and ambassador for the city and its musical history.
 Meanwhile he continues to make creative, challenging records in the New Orleans style.